Samiddha99/django-cloud-storages/docs/index.rst

 django-cloud-storages is a package developed for django to work with cloud storages to store/upload media files.

-At the moment this package support the following cloud storage services.
+At the moment this package support the following cloud storage services -

 .. toctree::
    :maxdepth: 1